-Having spent two weeks in Bangkok I can now say that I understand and appreciate the words to the One Night In Bangkok song that much better.
-But before I get into the sordid nightlife of Thailand‘s capital city, let me just first say a few things:
+Having spent two weeks checking out the Bangkok nightlife I can now say that I understand and appreciate the words to the One Night In Bangkok song that much better.
+But before I get into the sordid stories of Thailand‘s capital city after dark, let me just first say a few things:

 - I came to Bangkok for culture and I found plenty of it, especially in hidden, non-touristy neighborhoods — I’ll write about those in my upcoming posts.